CreateaFreeWebsite with Responsive Web Design

 Embedded style sheets are placed in the head section of the HTML page within a set of style tags.

-If you want them to override linked style settings they should be placed after the line of code that accesses the linked style sheet file.
+If you want them to override linked style sheet settings they should be placed after the line of code that designates the linked style sheet document.

 <head>